Nivalyx/osu-wiki/wiki/Tournaments/OIT/2023/en.md

 ![](img/badge.png "OIT 2023 winner badge")

-As with other previous osu!
-Indonesia Tournament iterations, the osu!
-Indonesia Tournament #13 (2023) is not run for profit.
-All contributions and expenses towards the tournament will be publicly logged over the tournament's [Discord server](https://discordapp.com/invite/CHRFffH) for transparency.
+As with all the previous osu!
+Indonesia Tournament iterations and other osu! tournaments in general, the osu!
+Indonesia Tournament #13 (2023) is not marked for profit.
+All contributions and expenses made towards the tournament will be publicly logged over the [Discord server](https://discordapp.com/invite/CHRFffH) for transparency.

 ## Organisation